teresaibarra/groover/documentation/STYLE.md

 ## Comments
 `# Class/Function descriptions look like this.`
-`#explanations for large code sections look like this.` `#code commentary looks like this
+`#Explanations for large code sections look like this.` `#code commentary looks like this